 - Trembling or shaking

-The Difference Between Anxiety Attack and Panic Attack Symptoms
+Anxiety Attack vs Panic Attack – The Symptoms

 The symptoms of anxiety and panic attacks are similar, such as dizziness and shortness of breath.
 There is a difference between an anxiety attack and panic attack symptoms, however.